roryogorman/Crafts-by-Ainhoa/README.md

 ## Bugs

-Bug: White space appearing above footer bar.
+* Bug: White space appearing above footer bar.
-Fix: This occurred because the 'Container-Fluid' class on the footer has a default top margin of 16px.
+* Fix: This occurred because the 'Container-Fluid' class on the footer has a default top margin of 16px.
 Zeroing this removed the space.

-Bug: White bars appearing above and below footer bar.
+* Bug: White bars appearing above and below footer bar.
-Fix: On Developer Tool, I could see two unicode characters before and after the footer bar code, however I could not see these in the code I had written.
+* Fix: On Developer Tool, I could see two unicode characters before and after the footer bar code, however I could not see these in the code I had written.
      To get past this, I cut the code out into a word document, deleted anything (hidden or visible) in the code, then pasted back in the code.
 I then cleared the cache before refreshing and the spaces had left.

-Bug: A space appearing between the Price List Header & Table on the Shop page.
+* Bug: A space appearing between the Price List Header & Table on the Shop page.
-Fix: Using Developer Tool, a <hr> tag can been seen between the two.
+* Fix: Using Developer Tool, a 'hr' tag can been seen between the two.
 However on the code, this does not appear.
 I attempted to remove the tag in a similar fashion to the second Bug above, but this did not resolve it.
-     Following the advice of Daisy McGirr in the Slack community, I simply added a <hr> function to my CSS file and styled it to remove margins, etc and set the 'display' to 'none'. then adjusted the width of the Price Header element to match the table.
+     Following the advice of Daisy McGirr in the Slack community, I simply added a 'hr' function to my CSS file and styled it to remove margins, etc and set the 'display' to 'none'. then adjusted the width of the Price Header element to match the table.

-Bug: Navbar links not being coloured as the other text in the navbar & footers.
+* Bug: Navbar links not being coloured as the other text in the navbar & footers.
-Fix: I had incorrectly targeted this part of the navbar code in my CSS code - Developer Tools was able to point out exactly the element that I needed to target to style correctly.
+* Fix: I had incorrectly targeted this part of the navbar code in my CSS code - Developer Tools was able to point out exactly the element that I needed to target to style correctly.

-Bug: Issue where Price Header title was not sitting perfectly on the price table in desktop view
+* Bug: Issue where Price Header title was not sitting perfectly on the price table in desktop view
-Fix: Adjusting the width to a fraction of a percent looks to have fixed this.
+* Fix: Adjusting the width to a fraction of a percent looks to have fixed this.

 ***